PriyankaNaikade/Deploying-ML-Model-on-Azure-using-Docker-Container/README.md

 5. We can test the API and make predictions using curl requests or via POSTMAN (https://www.getpostman.com/)

+6. Testing API using POSTMAN:
-6. In POSTMAN to make prediction for a single user input data we need to send a GET request to http://localhost:5000/predict_userinput/ url and to make predictions for a file input we need to send a POST request to http://localhost:5000/predict_fileinput url since we have the app routed to 2 different path based on the functionality of each of those methods.
+      - To make prediction for a single user input data we need to send a GET request to http://localhost:5000/predict_userinput/ URL
+      - To make predictions for a file input we need to create a POST request by selecting the file input and send POST request to http://localhost:5000/predict_fileinput URL

+  We have the app routed to 2 different paths based on the functionality for each of those methods.
 (For  more details please refer the file present inside the documentation folder).

 7. We can also test the application and make price predictions on the web browser by navigating to http://localhost:5000/apidocs/.
 (For  more details please refer the file present inside the documentation folder).